mar10/wunderbaum/docs/tutorial/tutorial.md

   alert("expand has finished");
 });
 ```
+or
 ```js
 await tree.expandAll();
 alert("expand has finished");
 ```

-Activitities and state changes generate **events**.
+Activities and state changes generate **events**.
 Event handlers are used
 to implement behavior:

 ```js